assadnavi/assadnavi.github.io/_posts/2023-09-18-coding-interview-quicksort.md

 ## VBA examples
 This section shows examples of how the quicksort function, defined above, can be used.

 Thanks for reading.
 I hope you have learnt something and this article helped you better understand how quicksort works.
-If you have any questions or improvement suggestions, don't hesitate to <a href="mailto:hello@assadnavi.ch">contact me</a>
+If you have any questions or comments, don't hesitate to <a href="mailto:hello@assadnavi.ch">contact me</a>

 {% highlight vb %}